 Answer: You are allowed the 2021 IRC.
 Exam questions will only come from this codebook.

-Answer: You must get 45 or more questions correct (75%) to pass the B1 exam.
+Answer: You must answer 45 or more questions correctly (75%) to pass the B1 Exam.

 What type of questions will I be asked on my 2021 B1 exam?